-Estonia has opened 13 additional visa centres in China to help the Chinese citizens apply for a Schengen area visa.
+Estonia’s visa centres in China help the Chinese citizens apply for a Schengen area visa.

 In addition to the existing facilities in Beijing and Shanghai, people can apply for an Estonian visa at VFS Global visa application centres in Changsha, Chengdu, Chongqing, Fuzhou, Guangzhou, Hangzhou, Jinan, Kunming, Nanjing, Shenyang, Shenzhen, Xi´an and Wuhan.